 - Applications are for teams of two mid-career faculty members.

-- Applicants must be tenured (or have received the equivalent of tenure at their institutions) at a member school of the Lilly Network of Church-Related Colleges and Universities.
+- Applicants must be tenured (or have received the equivalent of tenure at their institutions, typically promotion) at a member school of the Lilly Network of Church-Related Colleges and Universities.
 Applicants must be teaching faculty.

 - At least one member of the team must be in a STEM, social science, or professional field.